PierreTurnbull/SDL_Tower_Defense/README.md

     - time
       - time control currently set at 60fps
       - time displaying on stderr messages
+    - game over
+      - targets deal damage to the base when reaching the end of the path
+      - when base's hp are below 1, the game is finished and returns to the main menu
 - game closing
   - unique static closing for static elements
   - dynamic closing for dynamic elements
 - game informations
   - use of fprintf and stderr in order to print informations about various elements of the game, customizable via defines.h

+_(last update: 10/03/2018 - If you find any mistake or a feature that needs an update, please write an [issue](https://github.com/PierreTurnbull/SDL_Tower_Defense/issues))_

 **/!\ No responsive availabe yet!
 Nevertheless, game screen size can be changed at line 47 of `c/load/load_game.c` /!\\**